Skip to main content

 (int, int, int) slice_compute_data_size(slice s, int max_cells) impure asm "SDATASIZE";

-A non-quiet version of slice_compute_data_size? that throws a cell overflow exception (8) on failure.
+A strict version of slice_compute_data_size? that throws a cell overflow exception (8) if the computation fails.

 Persistent storage save and load